kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 Storing all those timestamps as long integers takes 7.7 MB.
 But using delta encoding reduces the size to 256 KB, or 3.2% of the original size!

-Okay, we're done with our journey through Parquet storage patterns.
+Okay, we finished our journey through Parquet storage patterns.

 To be fair, PyArrow and Parquet have more advanced optimizations than what we saw here.
 But I hope these examples show you how powerful encoding techniques can be.

 Most of the time, you don't need to worry about encoding style.
 Processing tools like Spark, PyArrow, and BigQuery will intelligently choose the best encoding and compression algorithm for the particular dataset.
 But sometimes you know better.
-And when that's true, you can force a particular storage pattern that meets your use case.
+And when that's true, you can force a particular storage pattern that meets your needs.

 Here's the cheatsheet on when to use each column encoding: